Dr. Anup Kollanoor Johny BVScAH, MVSc, PhD

 Liz Patton is an Animal Science Undergraduate Student, working to obtain a bachelors degree in Animal Science with a Pre-Veterinary Emphasis.
 Growing up participating in 4-H and volunteering on a farm, she has a strong interest in the field of veterinary medicine and alternatives to antibiotics, especially within the poultry industry.
 Liz is currently interning in the lab, learning the basics of research and microbiology.
 She is working closely with and assisting the graduate students with their projects in the lab.
 Aside from interning at the lab and studying, Liz likes to ride horses, dance Lindy Hop (a subset of swing dance), and spend time outdoors.

-Claire Peichel (BS, Spring 2017) – Current – MS program, Animal Science, University of Minnesota, Fall 2017; Commitment to Anup Johny lab – UROP Researcher.
+Claire Peichel (BS, Spring 2017) – Current – MS program, Animal Science (Johny lab), University of Minnesota, Fall 2017; Commitment to Johny lab – UROP Researcher, Research Intern.

-Tatum Odland (BS, Spring 2016) – DVM program, University of Minnesota, Fall 2016; Commitment to the lab – UROP/Honors projects.
+Tatum Odland (BS, Spring 2016) – DVM program, University of Minnesota, Fall 2016; Commitment to the lab – UROP Awardee, Honors Student.

-Alexandra Bakken (BS, Spring 2016) – DVM program, University of Minnesota, Fall 2016; Commitment to the lab – URS/UROP projects.
+Alexandra Bakken (BS, Spring 2016) – DVM program, University of Minnesota, Fall 2016; Commitment to the lab – URS Awardee, UROP Awardee.

 For more information about Dr. Johny’s publications and research interests, please visit the UMN Animal Science Department website or email him at firstname.lastname@example.org